make-models-fair/make-models-fair.github.io/content/en/docs/Models/_index.md

 Our goal is to provide training opportunities of practical use of FAIR principles.
 We have selected and done the preliminary assessment of the FAIR criteria for a list of model publications that might resonate with different groups within the community.
 The list of initial models is a starting point, and we would like for other members of the community to suggest additional model publications.
 See below for more details on [how this preliminary list of model publications was selected](/docs/models/#how), and [how to suggest a new model](/docs/models/#new).

+If you do not have access to the publication you would like to work on, please send a request for access to fair@comses.net.

 ### Selecting a model and getting started

-Each of the subpages is associated with one of the [four categories](/docs/models/#categories) of model publications preliminary selected for this initiative.
+Each of the subpages is associated with one of the [four categories](/docs/models/#categories) of model publications preliminarily selected for this initiative.
 The subpage contains a table with each row corresponding to a model publication.
 The table lists:

 * Current status in this initiative.
 Options include:
   * Not yet started